CS is a northern gardener whose heart lives in the tropics, and loves exotic-looking plants that make a garden more Brazil and less Boston.

 To take full advantage of their skills, I recommend keeping them as close to your garbage can, fruit bowl, or other sources of winged nasties as you can, provided they have bright light.
 I haven't noticed so much as a gnat flying around in my house in years, just a gentle happy hum from my sundews every time I put fruit in the window box to ripen.

 Low(est)-Maintenance Carnivorous Plants

-If you've been looking for a non-finnicky initiation into carnivorous plants, sundews are your gateway.
+If you've been looking for a non-finicky initiation into carnivorous plants, sundews are your gateway.

 Cultivating them is simple, despite purists' attempts to complicate it.
-Sundews generally want as much indirect light and water as you can supply, and to be left alone to do their job.
+Sundews generally want as much indirect light and water as possible, and to be left alone to do their job.
 They feed themselves (NEVER fertilize them) and will absolutely thrive in your average kitchen window box.

-The easiest way to keep established sundews happy is to put their pot in a dish of distilled water in bright sun, and keep it full.
+The easiest way to keep established sundews happy is to put their pot in a dish of distilled water in the bright sun and keep it full.
 That's it.

 It'll be tempting to try to feed them, but it's completely unnecessary, and you might overdo it and kill them.
 Some species can tolerate moderate light and tap water, but they are all incredibly sensitive to any level of fertilization.
 After all, they evolved carnivorously to survive in bogs with essentially zero soil nitrogen; fertilizing them is therefore like trying to force-feed an entire large pizza into a hamster.
 They'll feed themselves, I promise.

 If you've already got sundew and want more (I don't blame you), you'll be happy to know they are just as easy to propagate as they are to maintain.
 Even better, there are a lot of ways to do it, that fall into four basic categories: